ENG517/Procedure/kolskid/p-standomix300-make-bread.md

    - The dough should be smooth, elastic, and lightly tacky to the touch.
 If the dough is sticky, add a little more flour.

     ![The doughball is cohesive, smooth, and pulls away from the mixing bowl.](<assets/images/screenshots/Bread pics/Bread dough.webp>)
+>*Figure 2: The doughball is cohesive, smooth, and pulls away from the mixing bowl.*

 6. Raise the mixing speed to medium and let the machine knead the dough for 5 minutes.